Elin Williams reviews Torch Theatre’s production of One Flew Over the Cuckoo’s Nest adapted from the classic American novel by Ken Kesey.

 The bleak and troubling history of the treatment of mental health will arguably always pique our morbid curiosity.
 From lobotomies to electric shock therapy, the endless catalogue of questionable treatments will continue to haunt us as we become more informed on the diagnosis of illnesses and care of mental health patients today.

-Based on the 1962 novel by Ken Kesey, most of us will only be familiar with Jack Nicholson’s garish grin as the bad boy gambler and persistent convict Randle P. McMurphy.
+Based on the 1962 novel One Flew Over the Cuckoo’s Nest by Ken Kesey, most of us will only be familiar with Jack Nicholson’s garish grin as the bad boy gambler and persistent convict Randle P. McMurphy.
 McMurphy accepts a stint in a mental institution as an alternative to prison farming.
 It’s there he is subjected to the rules and regulations with which he is usually unfamiliar.
 The strict rules of the ward are passive aggressively enforced by Nurse Ratched, a figure of authority against who McMurphy instinctively wants to rebel.
 The story follows the inmates of the ward and the chaotic repercussions of McMurphy’s arrival.

 Directed by Peter Doran (who also stars in the production as wheelchair-bound Scanlon), the large cast and impressive set is a true celebration of Torch Theatre, on the 40th anniversary of its opening.
 Sean Crowley’s set is impressive, atmospheric, enhanced by the moody sounds of 1950’s Deep Sounds playing in the background, lit harshly with its mint green tiles and sterile white walls.
 There is also the use of a corridor which is used for doctors and patients to walk through, a small yet realistic touch.
 It is in this corridor in which we first see the large ensemble cast, peering through the bars in a comic way.